*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

 This is a device used for personal flotation and is required by law in many states.
 It must be within your reach at all times and sturdy enough to hold you up in the water.
 A PFD will keep you afloat if you are unable to swim for any reason, or to keep you from sinking if you get knocked unconscious.
 Any kayaking-rated jacket will serve as a PFD.

 Get a PFD with straps that will fit around your waist and chest.
 The device needs to fit snugly and be attached securely to work as it should.
 Enough flotation is necessary to keep your head out of the water in case of an emergency.
 Consider a PFD that is a bright color so that boaters can easily spot you.

 This type of PFD is specifically designed to make it easier for you to move around in your kayak.
 They are also often equipped with pockets, flotation foam, and straps.

 There are multiple styles of life vests that all serve the same purpose – allowing you to stay on the surface of the water even if you’re unconscious or cannot swim.
 Life vests come in a choice of styles, and your selection of one depends on your personal preference.
-You should always make sure the life vest fits properly, has no rips or holes, and is the appropriate size for your child.
+You should always make sure the life vest fits properly, has no rips or holes, and is the appropriate size for an adult or a child.

 Inflatable Life Vests:

 This is similar to the float coat.
 The difference is that it uses an inflatable bladder instead of flotation foam.
 This type of vest should have a strap or waist belt to keep it secure, and it is meant to fit snugly without being too tight or too loose.